Nita M. Lowey 21st Century Community Learning Center Grant Program

 DPI accepts self-nominations on an annual basis for eligible organizations to be included as part of a published list of organizations that 21st CCLC grantees may reference for potential partnerships or professional development support.
 For this purpose, external organization is defined as:

 (A) a nonprofit organization with a record of success in running or working with before- and after-school (or summer recess) programs and activities; or

 (B) in the case of a community where there is no such organization, a nonprofit organization in the community that enters into a written agreement or partnership with an organization described in (A) to receive mentoring and guidance in running or working with before- and after-school (or summer recess) programs and activities.
 (Elementary and Secondary Education Act of 1965, as amended on December 10, 2015)

+To be considered, eligible entities need to complete an application and submit to DPI for review.
 DPI's 21st CCLC website will post the accepted entities for a period of two years, at which time organizations must reapply.
 This list of organizations is intended to serve as a resource for 21st CCLC programs looking for potential partners in their region.
 Note: the document is not an exhaustive list nor does it serve as an endorsement or certification of quality from DPI.

 DPI is not currently accepting nominations.

-For additional information, contact Teri LeSage.
+For additional information, contact Mary Croy.